soumik-uxd/camel-recipes/ssh-sftp-copy/README.md

     -v $PWD/<target_dir>:/home/<user_name2>/<target_dir> \
     -p 2222:22 atmoz/sftp:latest <user_name2>::1001
 ```
+**Note**: In this case we used the same keypair for both the source and the target SFTP services.
+In case we need separate key pairs we need to adjust the second docker run by using the second keypair.

 Then we need to adjust the source and target directories in the `application-local.properties` file by adjusting the following properties.
 ```properties
 app.sftp.input.host=localhost